swizzard/beneither/README.md

 # BeNeither
 Code for [BeNeither](https://twitter.com/beneither)

+## What
+The basic idea is to search twitter for tweets that look like "i'm not a X i'm a Y".
+The strings are parsed with Spacy and then we do some fuzzy voodoo to find the things the tweet's author claims to (not) be.
+That gets dumped into the template string and sent out through the tubes.

 ## Prereqs
 This uses [spacy](https://spacy.io), so make sure you run `python -m spacy.en.download --force` before you try anything.
 See